Whether you're growing your first beard or you've been bearded for decades, we have ALL made beard grooming mistakes, and boy are they painful!

 A beard comb is an absolute necessity for your beard, but the wrong beard comb can actually do more harm than good.

 There are many beard comb options on the market these days.
-We recommend going with a wood beard comb as they are anti static and will best distribute your beard oil and beard butter.
-Comb your beard into place without causing damage, throw it in your pocket and keep you beard shaped and looking great all day long.
+We recommend going with a wood beard comb as they are anti-static and will best distribute your beard oil and beard butter.
+Comb your beard into place without causing damage, throw it in your pocket and keep your beard shaped and looking great all day long.

 8. Avoid Bar Soaps / Body Washes

-We recommend you use a beard wash that is designed specifically for your face skin and beard hairs.
+We recommend you use an all-natural beard wash that is designed specifically for your face skin and beard hairs.
 A good quality beard wash will give you a deep cleanse without drying out your skin and beard which allows you to wash daily without damage.

 9. Stop Smoking

 We all should know how terrible smoking is for you by now.
-But you may not know the serious affects it can have on your beard.
+But you may not know the serious effects it can have on your beard.